September 9, 2015

 Early in her talk—after the thunderous standing ovation that marked her arrival—Sotomayor noted that people frequently ask about her legacy.
 She told the crowd: If I say something tonight that inspires you, that you remember, that influences you for the better, “that’s my legacy, and I will live as long as you live.”

-More photos will be posted on this page in the coming days.
-A recording of the talk for those with an Amherst user name and password is available at https://www.amherst.edu/news/eventsmultimedia/sonia-sotomayor.
+A recording of the talk is available for those with an Amherst user name and password.